Lavender Bee’s Knees

 Quick Tips for Prepping Lavender Bee’s Knees Cocktail

 This floral lemon cocktail comes together easily: Simply shake the gin, lemon juice, and honey lavender syrup in a shaker with ice, then strain into a coupe glass.
-You can watch a short video of me making this cocktail in a couple of days on my YouTube channel.
+You can watch a short video of me making this cocktail on my YouTube channel:

 If you’d like to make this honey lavender cocktail your own, here are a few suggestions: